GM's Bolt EV ready to take on Tesla

 The interior is, overall, nicely designed although some people might not love the textured plastics.
 (I wasn't sure about them myself.
 There's a bit of a 1970s bathroom decor esthetic, I thought.)
 People probably will like the available in-car Wifi and lots of available driving assistance technologies.

 With a starting price of about $37,000, the cheapest Bolts should start at about $30,000 after government tax breaks for electric vehicles.

-That means it will cost about the same, at least to start, as the upcoming Tesla Model 3, a car that's supposed to come out later this year.
+That's roughly in-line with the Tesla Model 3.
 Given how good the Bolt is, whether the Model 3 will be worth the wait for is now genuinely open to question.